bonibv/swarc-material/arc42/arc42-template-EN.md

 -   quality goals for the architecture and

--   relevant stakeholders and their expectations
+-   relevant stakeholders and their expectations "

+Business Goals: Engage a global community of photography enthusiasts through a feature-rich platform.
+Essential Features: Advanced editing tools, customizable filters, and a robust user community with sharing capabilities.
+Functional Requirements: User profile creation, image sharing with tagging, editing tools, and subscription options.
+Quality Goals: Performance, usability, and security of the architecture.
+Stakeholders: Marketing Manager, Project Manager, Lead Developer, UX/UI Designer, User Representative, and Photography Expert.

 ## Requirements Overview